 “Wing’s Chain may have had a greater impact on the Colonies than we realize,” says Timothy S. Guisewhite, PLS, who recently shared the history of measurement with our GIS team.
 “It may be hidden behind the deeds in Virginia, West Virginia, North Carolina, and Tennessee what was merely written to the nearest ‘pole.’”

 In other words, parts of the colonial settlements were measured with Wing’s chain, while the rest were surveyed with Gunter’s chain.
 Later during the western settlements, Gunter’s chain prevailed as a continued tool for laying out the Public Land Survey System (PLSS) system.

-4. Up until the early-1900s, the standard of land measurement was the surveyor’s chain.
+- Up until the mid-1980s, the standard of land measurement was the surveyor’s chain.

 The nature of the two-person chainmen measurement system – which involved walking, marking, tallying, counting, and repeating – was fraught with potential error, including miscounting, rounding, slope distances, and more, including chain wear and tear.
 Again.
 Error compounding upon error.
 This type of methodology stayed in place for nearly 300 years from the 1600s all the way up to the early 1900s.

-Fascinating facts, for sure, but what does this mean for you, the timberland investor?
+Fascinating facts, for sure, but what does his mean for you, the timberland investor?
 Plenty!